-During the Eucharistic Prayer, the priest prays that we might share in the fellowship of the apostles, saints, and martyrs-recalling real and inspiring examples of the "very many saints who are living examples for us of Eucharistic worship" (Pope John Paul II, Dominicae Cenae [On the Mystery and Worship of the Eucharist], no. 5).
-As the

-Eucharistic Prayer continues, the reality of Christ's sacrifice is proclaimed for us in order to make us "a holy people" and to allow us to "enjoy for ever the fullness of [God's] glory."
+During the Eucharistic Prayer, the priest prays that we might share in the fellowship of the apostles, saints, and martyrs-recalling real and inspiring examples of the "very many saints who are living examples for us of Eucharistic worship" (St. John Paul II, Dominicae Cenae [On the Mystery and Worship of the Eucharist], no. 5).
+As the Eucharistic Prayer continues, the reality of Christ's sacrifice is proclaimed for us in order to make us "a holy people" and to allow us to "enjoy for ever the fullness of [God's] glory."
 The fourth prayer reminds us of the Father's desire "that we might live no longer for ourselves" and that his Spirit would bring "to perfection his work in the world."

 During the consecration, the Holy Spirit transforms the gifts on the altar into the Body and Blood of Jesus.
 Christ's sacrifice does not remain at the altar but also enters into our hearts as we participate in it, that we might come to know and model the love that is present in the sacrifice.
-This memorial (which he said to do "in memory of me") recalls Christ's words at the Last Supper.
-His sacrificial act strengthens our faith and also draws us to "enter into the very dynamic of his self-giving" (Pope Benedict XVI, Deus Caritas Est [God Is Love], no. 13).
+This memorial (which he said to do "in memory of me") recalls Christ's words at the Last Supper and invites our participation in "the very dynamic of his self-giving" (Pope Benedict XVI, Deus Caritas Est [God Is Love], no. 13).
+It is "the Risen Lord's love, who today too breaks bread for us and repeats: 'Do this in remembrance of me," that strengthens Christians "to defend the dignity of all, especially the poorest" (Pope Francis, Corpus Christi homily, May 26, 2016).